xyzstarr/mothusi/README.md

 # mothusi

 mothusi application.
-An application for doing awesome things.
+An application for doing some really awesome things.